-The Field Exam, the procedural designation of the screening exam by CSLC, takes place at the end of the first or second year.
-Per the Catalogue, this exam is to be administered before the student has taken more than 24 units (including research courses).
+The Field Exam, the procedural designation of the screening exam in CSLC, takes place at the end of the first or second year.
+Per the Catalogue, this exam is to be administered before the student has taken more than 24 units (including directed research courses, CSLC 590 and 790).
 Students who fail the screening procedure will be advised that they are not recommended to continue in the PhD program and that any additional work will not be counted toward the degree.
 Failure to undertake the screening procedure before completion of 24 units of course work may jeopardize additional units.
-The Faculty

-Track Advisor will remain the student's adviser until the student establishes an approved qualifying exam committee.
+The Faculty Track Advisor will remain the student's adviser until the student establishes an approved qualifying exam committee.
 These exams vary for each Track (refer to requirements by specific Track).